 About Oshkosh Defense

 Oshkosh Defense is a leading provider of tactical wheeled vehicles and life cycle sustainment services.
 For decades Oshkosh has been mobilizing military and security forces around the globe by offering a full portfolio of heavy, medium, light and highly protected military vehicles to support our customers’ missions.
 In addition, Oshkosh offers advanced technologies and vehicle components such as TAK-4® independent suspension systems, TerraMax® unmanned ground vehicle solutions, Command Zone™ integrated control and diagnostics system, and ProPulse® diesel electric and on-board vehicle power solutions, to provide our customers with a technical edge as they fulfill their missions.
 Every Oshkosh vehicle is backed by a team of defense industry experts and complete range of sustainment and training services to optimize fleet readiness and performance.
 Oshkosh Defense, LLC is an Oshkosh Corporation company [NYSE: OSK].

-To learn more about Oshkosh Defense, please visit us at www.oshkoshdefense.com.
+To learn more about Oshkosh Defense, please visit www.oshkoshdefense.com.